-Nevertheless, spring makes me think of cleaning house and getting back to basics so I thought I might revisit one of the tried and true principles of good database marketing: segmentation.
-The rising popularity of account-based marketing (ABM) has marketing teams rethinking segmentation.
-Many have tried to adapt their segmentation strategies for individuals to the segmentation of accounts with mixed success.
+In the mindset of getting back to basics, I want to revisit one of the tried and true principles of good database marketing: segmentation.
+The popularity of account-based marketing (ABM) has marketing teams rethinking segmentation.

 If you’re pursuing a precision or programmatic account-based strategy (by our definition, a precision account strategy includes somewhere around 10-100 target accounts, whereas a programmatic account strategy involves more than 100 accounts) you are going to come across the need to group these accounts (and the individuals in them) by like attributes.
 But, if you’re going into your account-based approach with a segmentation strategy geared toward the individual, you better look out for the following grenades: